Adam-Krull/meme-news/README.md

 # Meme news

 This project automates the generation of memes from recent news headlines.
-The memes, along with their corresponding headlines, are tweeted to my (X account)[https://twitter.com/DodgyWaters].
+The memes, along with their corresponding headlines, are tweeted to my [X account](https://twitter.com/DodgyWaters).
 The project relies on a number of APIs to accomplish these tasks.

 ### APIs